Australia shares set to open lower; NZ down

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-May 4 Australian shares are likely to open slightly lower on Thursday, extending losses after the biggest one-day fall in nearly five weeks in the previous session, as a weaker Wall Street weighs on the index.
-Local share price index futures YAPcm1 fell 0.1 percent to 5,871.0, a 21.3-point discount to the underlying S&P/ASX 200 close on Wednesday.
-New Zealand's benchmark S&P/NZX 50 index was 0.15 percent, or 10.33 points, lower at 7,395.51 at 2224 GMT.
-For a summary of overnight action across global markets, click on For a digest of the day's business stories in Australian newspapers, click on (Reporting by Rushil Dutta in Bengaluru; Editing by Sandra Maler)
+March 22 Australian shares are expected to open lower on Wednesday, tracking a sharp overnight fall in Wall Street as investors worried that U.S. President Donald Trump will struggle to deliver promised tax cuts.
+The local share price index futures fell 0.8 percent at 5,710, a 64.6-point discount to the underlying S&P/ASX 200 index close.
+The benchmark finished 0.1 percent lower on Tuesday.
+New Zealand's benchmark S&P/NZX 50 index fell 0.3 percent, or 24.45 points, to 7061.09 by 2114 GMT.
+For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Christina Martin in Bengaluru; editing by Richard Lough)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan